 As you will see in your programming journey, some of the problems can be solved using any of the algorithm types we have just shared.
 However, there will be a difference in performance depending on the type of algorithm you choose to use.
 Let’s look at some of the factors you need to look at while choosing which algorithm to use.

-1. Running Time Time complexity is one of the key factors you need to consider while choosing the appropriate algorithm to use.
+Time complexity is one of the key factors you need to consider while choosing the appropriate algorithm to use.
 With all other factors constant, it is always best to choose an algorithm that solves the problem in less time.
 The time difference becomes significant when you have to use multiple algorithms to solve one big problem at hand.

-2. Memory consumption The applications where these algorithms are implemented work with limited computing resources.
+The applications where these algorithms are implemented work with limited computing resources.
 That is why it is important to choose an algorithm type that takes up less memory space.
 Memory space usually depends on the size of input data needed for the algorithm to solve the problem at hand.

-3. Parallel processing If the problem requires parallel processing for faster execution, then it is ideal to choose a type of algorithm that involves dividing the problem into smaller subproblems that can be solved independently and the solutions later combined to form the overall solution for the bigger problem.
+If the problem requires parallel processing for faster execution, then it is ideal to choose a type of algorithm that involves dividing the problem into smaller subproblems that can be solved independently and the solutions later combined to form the overall solution for the bigger problem.
 In such a case, divide and conquer algorithms are always the best choice.

-4. Accuracy requirements You need to first look at the problem a figure out how accurate the output of an algorithm needs to be to solve the problem at hand.
+- Accuracy requirements You need to first look at the problem a figure out how accurate the output of an algorithm needs to be to solve the problem at hand.
 You should then choose the fastest algorithm that yields a solution within the acceptable range of accuracy.

 Learning materials